driscoll42/chicago-engineering-and-tech-communities/README.md

 # Chicago Engineering and Tech Communities and Organizations

 Inspired by [This Dot's Tech Community Slacks](https://github.com/thisdot/tech-community-slacks) but Chicago-focused!
-A consolidated list of Chicago Engineering Communities and organizations.
+(However the [Awesome Tech Communities fork](https://github.com/MartinRosenberg/Awesome-Tech-Communities) is far more active and up to date than Dot's) A consolidated list of Chicago Engineering Communities and organizations.
 Please add any that you think are missing!
 Please note that any added should be engineering/tech-focused and in Chicago, or at least have a substantial Chicago subcommunity.
 For Meetups, they should have in-person Chicago events, rather than just being only online events with a "Chicago" chapter which exists to get in search listings.
 There is a great calendar of Chicago-based events one can find at [Chicago Tech Community Events](https://chitechcommunityevents.softr.app/).

 ## Navigation